 But he’s also fascinated by open-source projects and at-home developments far from the world of the major players.

 George is a simulation developer for rail vehicles at Siemens.

 He and his team develop virtual vehicles, in other words, digital twins of products designed and manufactured by Siemens.
 Right now, his projects include a new subway train for London and the new platform for the Velaro Novo.

 George loves his job, because it combines his passion for fast vehicles and innovative technologies.
-For exactly this reason, George joined Siemens after his studies: as a simulation developer, working here gives him the opportunity to assume technical responsibility for a very large and very complex system.
-That’s something that his fellow students could only dream of.
+For exactly this reason, George joined Siemens after his studies: As a simulation developer, working here gives him the opportunity to assume technical responsibility for a very large and very complex system.
+That's something his fellow students could only dream of accomplishing.
 After all, who can claim to be able to control and manipulate a virtual vehicle putting out tens of thousands of horsepower?

 Well … George can!